 “There is also a safety benefit as officials can evaluate a scene from a safe distance rather than putting themselves in harm’s way,” the companies said in a statement.

 A video of the event can be viewed here.
+An article by Pix4D providing more technical details can be seen here.
 Similar demonstrations and workshops are scheduled throughout this year.